Demystifying Network Foundation Models: Comparison of BatchNorm layer, decorrelation, and whitening

 \section{Comparison of BatchNorm layer, decorrelation, and whitening}

 To further explore the influence of various normalization techniques, we implemented three different techniques (batch normalization, decorrelation, and whitening) and applied them to all models for all datasets containing downstream task labels.
 We trained a single linear layer for 30 epochs on the produced embeddings.
-Results are presented in \autoref{tab:decorr_all_methods}.
-We notice that the decorrelation technique consistently provides the most valuable increase of $F_1$ test score among all measured, but also that the results might highly depend on the model and dataset combination.
+The results are presented in \autoref{tab:decorr_all_methods} and show that the decorrelation technique consistently provides the largest increase in the $F_1$ test scores among all implemented techniques.
+At the same time, we also notice that the results can be expected to depend on the considered model-dataset combination.